About Cordiant

 The texture of the engagement.

-Six operating commitments that hold across every Cordiant engagement, regardless of motion, vertical, or scale.
+The commitments that hold across every Cordiant engagement, whatever the motion, vertical, or scale.

 Senior teams.
 Always.